-Graham Sheffield CBE (born 1952) is Director Arts for the British Council.
-He was previously Artistic Director of the Barbican Centre in London.
+Graham Sheffield CBE (born 1952) is an Associate director of FEI consultants.
+Until July 2018 he was Director Arts for the British Council, and previously Artistic Director of the Barbican Centre in London from 1995-2010.

 Graham spent three years consulting to the new Luminato Festival in Toronto and, in 2010, a brief period in Hong Kong as CEO of the West Kowloon Cultural District Authority.
 He has been Chair of ISPA (the International Society for Performing Arts), Chairman of the Royal Philharmonic Society, and became Chair of Help Musicians UK, the UK's largest independent music charity, in 2014, when he also joined the board of Rambert Dance Company.

 Graham was born in London, studied Classics and Music at Tonbridge, and graduated as BMus (Hons) at Edinburgh University in 1975.
 After a short spell studying stage management, he joined the BBC as a Music Producer on Radio 3, initially programming all recorded opera on the network.
 During his twelve years at the Corporation, Graham produced several documentaries and dramatised features, as well as programmes on Indian Classical Music (Ragas and a Republic) and a major series on Arthur Rubinstein.
 He produced Music Weekly with Michael Oliver from 1982 to 1987.
 One programme "Tasting Notes" won the Sony Radio Award for Best Feature in 1990.